cmrgn/eternal-hero-eternyjr/docs/FAQ_LEADERBOARD.md

 ### Linking to threads in messages

-Including one or more FAQ links within a simple message yield a contribution.
+Including one or more FAQ links (either as plain URLs or as Discord channel mentions) within a simple message yield a contribution.
 Note that:

 - Links to the top level FAQ forum itself do not count, only links to threads do.
 - The amount of links within a message does not impact the score, it’s always 1.